 Informal and formal sexual misconduct case records will be kept for a period of 10 years.
-Sexual misconduct case records involving faculty members or staff employees will be kept in the Office of Human Resources and sexual misconduct case records involving students will be kept in the Office of Residence Life & Student Conduct.
+Sexual misconduct case records involving faculty members or staff employees will be kept in the Human Resources Office and sexual misconduct case records involving students will be kept in the Office of Student Conduct.